hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/installation.md

 ## Hypertrace

-Once your hypertrace installation is successful you can navigate to `http://localhost` to access Hypertarce UI.
+Once your Hypertrace installation is successful you can navigate to `http://localhost` to access the Hypertarce UI.
 It looks something like this!

 | ![space-1.jpg](https://s3.amazonaws.com/hypertrace-docs/dashboard-1.png) |
 |:--:|